mimiyin/collective-play-s18/README.md

       * Be clear about what relationship dynamics you're exploring: e.g. open-ended, confrontation!
       * Be clear about what emotional dynamics you're exploring: e.g. self-consciousness and validation
    * Think out of the box of our class.
 Try something outside.
 Try something with 30 people.
 Try something that takes an hour!
+   * Document the event.
    * Post-mortem what you did: What did you expect to happen?
 What actually happened?
 What could you tweak to get a very different outcome?
-   * Next week, you will be asked to re-design your interaction and run it again.
-   * You will present your results in 2 weeks.
+   * Post your documentation to your blog.

 ## Week 9: Losing the Individual to the Group